 Create Communication Agreement

-The user that will be maintained in the RFC endpoint, must be a user declared in the relevant Communication Arrangement defined in SAP Cloud for Customer for enabling the API used by Solution Manager.
+The user that will be maintained in the RFC endpoint, must be a user declared in the relevant Communication Arrangement defined in SAP S/4HANA Cloud Edition for enabling the API used by Solution Manager.
 To arrange a communications agreement and allow SAP Solution Manager access please proceed as following:

 Install SAP Cloud Connector